 Anyone can file a report of abuse or neglect, however, certain professionals – known as mandatory reporters – are required by state law to report to local law enforcement any suspected physical abuse, sexual abuse, caretaker neglect and exploitation of at-risk elders 70 years and older, and of at-risk adults 18 and older with an intellectual or developmental disability (IDD).
 Please visit the Colorado Department of Human Services website to understand who qualifies as a mandatory reporter and what the requirements are for reporting.

 In Denver, these reporters must contact the Denver Police Department at 720-913-2000 within 24 hours of observing or discovering the abuse or neglect.
-However, if the concerns reported pertain solely to self-neglect, mandatory reporters can call the APS Hotline directly at 720-944-2994, 24 hours a day, every day of the year.
+However, if the concerns reported pertain solely to self-neglect, mandatory reporters can connect with the APS Hotline at 720-944-4DHS (4347), 24 hours a day, every day of the year.

-All other community members who are not identified as mandatory reporters are urged to call the APS Hotline at 720-944-2994 to report concerns of abuse, neglect, exploitation or self-neglect.
+All other community members who are not identified as mandatory reporters are urged to connect with the APS Hotline at 720-944-4DHS (4347) to report concerns of abuse, neglect, exploitation or self-neglect.
 These reports also should be made within 24 hours of observation or discovery.

 Denver Police Department